The Screen on the Green: The Empress Picture Theatre (1913–1951)

 Renamed from The Empress Electric Theatre shortly after opening, the new cinema seated 600 on a single floor.
 It was originally considered very smart, though by the late 1930s it had become tatty and was compared unfavourably with the new picture palaces of the time.

 The Rex (1951–1970)

 The Empress was closed, refurbished and re-opened in December 1951 as The Rex.
-Its capacity was reduced slightly to 514 and a new single seat pricing policy was introduced, initially all seats being 1s 9d.
+Its capacity was reduced slightly to 514 and a new single-price policy was introduced, initially with each seat costing 1s 9d.
 The reopening ceremony included a fanfare of trumpets from the Islington Air Training Corps.

-In the early sixties, the cinema ran regular film shows for the local Turkish population.
+In the early 1960s, the cinema ran regular film shows for the local Turkish population.
 The films were specially flown over from Turkey and shown without subtitles.
-In the late sixties the local Greek community organised Greek-language film shows that ran every Sunday.
+In the late 1960s, the local Greek community organised Greek-language film shows that ran every Sunday.
 The Rex closed on 20 June 1970.
 It was known as a "fleapit".